UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/steamplayerid/streamername.md

 # SDG.Unturned.SteamPlayerID.streamerName

+> This member is client and server compatible.

 The name shown to clients when they are in streamer mode.
 The algorithm to calculate this is based on the player's [CSteamID](scripting/streamworks/csteamid).

 ```csharp